-Facilitator instructions to carry out exercise included in moderated learning modality;
+Facilitator instructions to conduct the exercises included in the moderated learning modality;

 Enacted learning modality with in-class instructions for participants;

-Facilitator instructions to carry out exercise included in enacted learning modality.
+Facilitator instructions to conduct the exercises included in the enacted learning modality.

-A list of acronyms and a summary of the CARANA country scenario are presented at the beginning of the Handbook.
+A list of acronyms and a summary of the Carana country scenario are presented at the beginning of the Handbook.
 A glossary of terms and definitions frequently used in the Handbook is provided as an Annex.
-These definitions are primarily drawn from UN sources including policies, guidelines and Security Council resolutions.
+These definitions are primarily drawn from United Nations sources, including policies, guidelines and Security Council resolutions.
 A list of responses to the reflection and quiz questions included in the self-learning modality is also proposed at the end of the Handbook.

 Legends and symbols